Xv-yn/University/MIMI2002/week2.md

 train (S1P gradient) takes them to the next station to keep searching.

 ### Naïve T-cell trafficking

+These guys are basically hitmen that have not recieved a photo of who to kill.
+They will keep travelling through blood (airplanes) and lymph nodes (airports) until they recieve a target (at the airport) then go out on a hunt to kill.

 Entry (HEV in lymph node):